Skip to main content

 1. Show/hide: Show/hide ERP order details.

-2. Machines/Machine Groups: Select specific recources or groups you'd like to display.
+2. Machines/Machine Groups: Select specific resources or groups you'd like to display.

 3. Grouped/Flat: Select if you'd like to display resources based on groups or not.